rp2215/csv-quality-checker/README.md

 - Display and save the report at the same time
 - Choose a custom report name
 - Automatically generate unique report names for batch outputs
+- Include custom rules validation results in terminal and Markdown reports

 ---

 ### Web Interface

-The project includes an early Flask web interface that allows users to upload a CSV file trhough their browser and view a generated data quality report.
+The project includes a Flask web interface that allows users to upload CSV files trhough their browser and view a generated data quality report.

 Current web features

-- Upload a CSV file through an HTML form
+- Upload CSV files through an HTML form
-- Validate that the uploaded file is a CSV
+- Validate that uploaded files are CSV files
 - Save uploaded files into a web uploads folder
+- Use timestamped filenames for saved uploads
+- Support multiple CSV file uploads
+- Save each batch upload into a timestamped batch folder
-- Run existing CLI quality check logic
+- Reuse existing CLI batch processing logic
-- Display report results in browser
+- Display batch report results in the browser
-- timestamp for saved uploads
+- Display successful and failed file counts
+- Display per-file report summaries
-- support multiple file uploads
+- Display warning messages for each uploaded file
+- Basic CSS styling for the upload and report pages

 Planned web improvements

-- Add styling with CSS
 - Add charts to display quality issues
 - add .md report downloads
+- improve styling and responsive layout
+- add custom rule file upload/creation support

 ---